SovereignCloudStack/standards/Standards/scs-0100-v3-flavor-naming.md

 `h` can be duplicated for even higher performance.

 Example: `SCS-16V-64-500s_GNa-14h`
-This flavor has a pass-though GPU nVidia Ampere with 14 SMs and either high-bandwidth memory or specially high frequencies.
+This flavor has a pass-through GPU nVidia Ampere with 14 SMs and either high-bandwidth memory or specially high frequencies.
-Looking through GPU specs you could guess it's 1/4 A30.
+Looking through GPU specs you could guess it's 1/4 of an A30.

 ### [OPTIONAL] Infiniband